 St. John School is a parish school.
-The school is led by the Principal and Assistant Principal under the guidance of the Pastor.
+The school is led by the Principal, Stephanie Rattell, and Assistant Principal, Lauren College, under the guidance of the Pastor, Father Mark Bialek.
 The School Board is an advisory group who work with the Pastor and Principal in providing a quality Catholic education for St. John School students.
-Members who are appointed by the pastor serve a term of three years with the possibility of a second consecutive term.
-The St. John School Board, in consultation with the Principal, recommends policy to the pastor so that the school will be able to pursue its mission of education in the Catholic Church.